Beza Fellows

 FELLOW OF SCHOOL LEADERSHIP

-As Head of School at Coram Deo Academy, David Seibel aims to cultivate a generation of scholar-disciples who are passionate about learning.
-Husband to Brooke and father of two current and an additional two future Coram Deo Academy students, Dr. Seibel holds an Ed.D. and an M.Div. from The Southern Baptist Theological Seminary, an M.Ed. from Marian University, and a B.A. in Economics and Spanish from Wabash College.
-His dissertation focused on the leadership contributions to school growth using the organizational theory of Ichak Adizes, describing how schools mature over time.
-His family attends Cornerstone Bible Church in Carmel, Indiana.
+David Seibel, Ed.D. is the incoming Head of School at Arma Dei Academy in Highlands Ranch, CO.
+He aims to raise up a generation of scholar-disciples who are passionate about learning.
+Husband to Brooke and father to four children, Dr. Seibel has studied at The Southern Baptist Theological Seminary (Ed.D., M.Div.), Marian University (M.Ed.), and Wabash College (B.A.).
+His dissertation focused on leadership contributions to school growth and maturation using the organizational theory of Ichak Adizes.
 He is the author of Growing A Classical School: How Unified Leadership and Teamwork Create Sustained Growth.

 -